Here’s what you should know about car insurance and driving laws in Kentucky.

 However, car insurance rates are personalized, so you might pay more than average depending on factors such as your ZIP code, age, credit score, gender, and driving record.
 If you have poor credit, live in a city, are male, or have a bad driving record, your insurance rates will likely be higher.

-On a monthly basis, the average car insurance premium in Kentucky is about $76, according to 2020 data from the NAIC.
-For a minimum coverage policy, the average monthly rate is even cheaper, at around $50.
+On a monthly basis, the average car insurance premium in Kentucky is about $185 for full coverage and approximately $66 for minimum coverage.
+For drivers with clean records, these rates make Kentucky one of the more affordable states for auto insurance.
 But remember that these are just averages; your actual rate will depend on your driver profile, your car, your insurance company, and the specifics of your policy.

 The highest deductible for car insurance in Kentucky will depend on the insurance company you have, but it’s usually around $2,000.
 The higher your deductible is, the lower your premium will be.
 Only collision and comprehensive coverages require deductibles, however.

-These are some companies with the cheapest car insurance in Kentucky:
+These are some companies with competitive car insurance rates in Kentucky:

 https://drive.ky.gov/Motor-Vehicle-Licensing/Pages/Mandatory-Insurance.aspx